 Large Bowel (Intestinal) Obstruction

-What is the large bowel?
+What is a large bowel (intestinal) obstruction?

-What is large bowel obstruction?
+What is the large bowel (large intestine)?

-Who is at risk of a large bowel obstruction?
+What causes a large bowel obstruction?

 What are the symptoms of large bowel obstruction?

 You may have sharp stomach pains that come in waves.
 Eventually, the pain becomes constant.
 You may also have one or more of these symptoms: